 Materials and methods

-The drought management manual developed by Mahalanobis National Crop Forecasting Centre (MNCFC), New Delhi, India during 2016 clearly emphasised that no single indicator or index can precisely identify the onset and severity of the event and its potential impacts rather multiple indicator are more effective.
+The drought management manual developed by the Mahalanobis National Crop Forecasting Centre (MNCFC), New Delhi, India, during 2016 clearly emphasised that no single indicator or index can precisely identify the onset and severity of the event and its potential impacts; rather, multiple indicators are more effective.
 In this manual different drought indices are suggested for analyzing the drought situation under two categories such as mandatory indicators under Rainfall related indices : Rainfall Deviation (RFdev), Standardized Precipitation Index (SPI), Dry Spell, and Impact indicators under (a) Agriculture based indices : Crop Sown Area, (b) Remote sensing based vegetation indices : Normalized Difference Vegetation Index (NDVI), Vegetation condition Index (VCI), (c) Soil moisture based indices : Per cent Available Soil Moisture (PASM), (d) Hydrological indices : Reservoir Storage Index (RSI), Groundwater Drought Index (GWDI).
-According to the manual, the assessment of drought is done using following two steps.
-Step 1 is for estimating Trigger-1 using Mandatory Indicators and Step 2 if for estimating Trigger-2 using Impact Indicators.
-In order to make a final determination there should be a survey for ground level verification in the location of Trigger-2 set off by the concerned government department.
+According to the manual, the assessment of drought is done using the following two steps.
+Step 1 is for estimating Trigger-1 using Mandatory Indicators, and Step 2 is for estimating Trigger-2 using Impact Indicators.
+In order to make a final determination, there should be a survey for ground-level verification in the location of Trigger-2 set off by the concerned government department.

 Step-1: Mandatory indicators viz.
-RF Deviation and Dry spell are considered for this study as per Matrix Table 1 to assess if the first drought trigger is set off.
-Deficits in quantum of rainfall received from the normal (Table 2) and its pattern of distribution signifying the number of dry spell experienced during the period considered as per Trigger -1 matrix (Table 1) to assess the triggering of occurrence of drought in a location.
+RF Deviation and Dry spell are considered for this study as per the Matrix Table 1 to assess if the first drought trigger is set off.
+Deficits in the quantum of rainfall received from the normal (Table 2) and its pattern of distribution signifying the number of dry spells experienced during the period considered as per Trigger -1 matrix (Table 1) to assess the triggering of the occurrence of drought in a location.

 Table 1: Matrix for rainfall deviation/SPI and dry spells (Trigger-1)